 Aim 2.
 Computational Methods for Comparing Structure Ensembles

 2.1.
 Interactive analysis of structural ensembles.
 We will adapt our method for visualization of single structures to visualize ensembles (representative structures, 3D density plots), based on structure alignment performed via singular value decomposition using the Kabsch algorithm (16).
 A key software engineering goal will be the development of interactivity between the visualizations and the contact data.
-We will develop a graphical interface to allow users to select contacts to be removed or added and then reinitiate the structural ensemble computation, so that the structural impact of individual ChIA-PET or HiC contacts can be visualized.
+We will develop a graphical interface that allows users to select contacts that can be removed or added and then reinitiate the structural ensemble computation, so that the structural impact of individual ChIA-PET or HiC contacts can be visualized.

 2.2.
 Comparison of ensembles.
 Comparison of ensembles from different conditions will be critical to biological interpretation.
 However, alignment of structures from two ensembles will likely be meaningful for only a small subset of regions robustly preserved across conditions.
-We will develop approaches to resolve this problem by first identifying substructures robust within an ensemble.
+We will develop approaches to resolve this problem by first identifying robust substructures within an ensemble.
 Based on the MDS approaches of Aim 1, we expect to be able to sample thousands of structures from each ensemble.
 Pairwise distance relationships and their noise will be computed from these sampled structures, and points with strong fixed relationships will be identified and then merged to define critical substructures within each ensemble.
 We will normalize for contiguity along the chain based on expected self-avoiding walk and fractal globule behaviors and also assess how much information is gained by structural modeling in comparison to only using measured contact data (ChIA-PET, HiC).
 We will then develop methods to use critical substructures as representative sets to align within the Kabsch algorithm framework to compare ensembles.